knative/serving/README.md

 # Welcome, Knative

-Knative (pronounced /ˈnā-tiv/) extends Kubernetes to provide the missing middleware that developers need to create modern, source-centric, container-based, cloud-native applications.
+Knative (pronounced /ˈnā-tiv/) extends Kubernetes to provide the missing building blocks that developers need to create modern, source-centric, container-based, cloud-native applications.

 Each of the components under the Knative project attempt to identify